 For a long time now one of the major selling points of using a credit card was the rewards and cash back up for grabs.

-Now, some major UK banks offer cash back on debit card and current account transactions, giving you the chance to earn some money back on your day to day spending.
+Now, some major UK banks offer cash back debit cards, UK wide, giving you the chance to earn some money back on your day to day spending.

 This welcome bonus has come after new rules were introduced to make switching your current account easier - now the banks have to work harder to attract and keep your custom.